M-Igashi/berghain-database/CONTRIBUTING.md

 ## 🎵 Community Standards

-This project celebrates techno culture and preserves the legacy of one of the world's most important nightclub venues.
+This project celebrates Techno culture and preserves the legacy of one of the world's most important nightclub venues.
 We expect:

 - **Respect** for all contributors, artists, and community members
 - **Accuracy** in data contributions with proper source verification